Eduard de Wilde

 I am responsible for strategy.
 I try to follow all the developments regarding Paleo, biohacking, nootropics, etc. I test products and do the purchasing.
 I am also responsible for customer service and managing the team.
 September 2016 I finished my training for Certified Bulletproof Coach.
 So now I can help our customers even better!

 Thankfully I don't have to do it all by myself!
 The LiveHelfi Team consists of very dedicated people.
 Active Ants is the company that ships our orders.
 Dagmar challenges the scientific evidence of the Bulletproof Lifestyle and writes product descriptions plus articles for the LiveHelfi blog.
 Anouk edits all the content.
 Ron is responsible for the online marketing.
-Laura takes care of the emailings.
+Emilie takes care of the mailings.
 The whole team is dedicated to providing you with the best information and excellent service!

 Commercial Register: 32115030